Search this site

 I completed my DPhil in Philosophy at the University of Oxford in 2025.

 I work mainly in ethics.
-At present, my research concerns the relationship between normativity and deliberation about what to do.
-My work in this area draws upon uncertainty, pluralism, and nihilism in meta-ethics.
-Other research interests include the ethics of AI (especially value alignment), duties of beneficence, and philosophical questions surrounding meaning in life.
+At present, my research concerns the relationship between normativity and deliberation.
+My work in this area touches upon uncertainty, pluralism, and nihilism in meta-ethics.

 Why Moral Paradoxes Actually Support Moral Nihilism (and Why That Matters).
 The Journal of Philosophy (forthcoming).